jadecobra/python_tdd_exercises/source/How I setup a Test Driven Development Environment.rst

   - `self.assertFalse(True)` is an assert statement that is a substitute for `assert False == True` which is similar to asking the question `is False equal to True?`

-* to test the code, write the following in the terminal
+* we are ready to test the code, write the following in the terminal

   .. code-block:: python